zephyrproject-rtos/zephyr/tests/benchmarks/footprint/README.txt

-Title: Microkernel Footprint Measurement
+Title: Kernel Footprint Measurement

 Description:

-This project is designed to characterize the memory requirements of a standard microkernel image running on an Atom target.
+This project is designed to characterize the memory requirements of a standard kernel image running on an Atom target.

 The project can be built using several configurations: